ZeinabAk/zeinabak.github.io/_pages/cv.md

 * Supervise M.Sc. students.

 **Collaborations:**
 * Research visit at Polytechnique Montreal, Canada
 Supervisor: Prof. Foutse Khomh
 Topic: Studying the impact of the removal of Aurora in Firefox on the software quality.
-* Research visit at Eindhoven University of Technology, Netherlands Supervisor: Dr. Eleni Constantinou
+* Research visit at Eindhoven University of Technology, Netherlands.
+ Supervisor: Dr. Eleni Constantinou
 Topic: Studying the impact of rapid releases on the bug handling activity in Eclipse (JSS paper).